GreysonPMeyer/Omni-Search/README.md

-# Project-Leonardo
+# Omni Search
-Welcome to the Project-Leonardo!
+Welcome to the Omni Search!
 This tool helps users find similar art pieces based on input parameters and art type by analyzing and comparing the input art image with images in a restricted version of the OmniArt Dataset.
 Whether you're an artist seeking inspiration or simply curious about art, this project provides an easy way to discover similar artwork.

 ## Table of Contents
 1. [About](#about)